-We are currently implementing a new commercially available Microsoft third-party accounting software system, initially focused on replacing our internally developed general ledger and purchasing and payables systems.
-We have been testing the new general ledger system and plan to begin using the new systems in 2008.
+We have recently implemented a new commercially available Microsoft third-party accounting software system, initially focused on replacing our internally developed general ledger and purchasing and payables systems, for use in our operations in the United States and Europe.
+We are also implementing the full version of our enterprise resource planning ("ERP") system in our operations in Asia and plan to convert our United States and European operations to our full ERP system over the next two to three years.
 Any errors or defects in, or unavailability of, third-party software or our implementation of the systems, could result in errors in our financial statements, which could materially and adversely affect our business.
-If we are unable to implement the new accounting software systems, we would be required to write-off the value of capitalized software costs and correspondingly reduce our income.
-The amount capitalized at December 31, 2007, was \$1.2 million.
-If we continue to use our internally developed accounting systems and they are not able to accommodate our future business needs, or if we find that they or any new systems we may implement contain errors or defects, our business and financial condition could be materially and adversely affected.
+If we continue to use our other internally developed accounting systems and they are not able to accommodate our future business needs, or if we find that they or any new systems we may implement contain errors or defects, our business and financial condition could be materially and adversely affected.